Spud (game)

-If the target player comes into contact with the thrown ball in any way (unless he or she catches the ball), he or she is penalized with one letter (i.e., S P U or D), and then is charged with throwing the ball into the air for the next round.
+Targeted players who come into contact with the thrown ball in any way (unless the ball is caught), are penalized with one letter (i.e., S P U or D), and then is charged with throwing the ball into the air for the next round.
 If the target player does not come into contact with the thrown ball or the target player catches the ball, the player who threw the ball is penalized with one letter, and then is charged with throwing the ball into the air for the next round.

 When a player receives four penalty letters (S P U D), that person is required to be eliminated, or a new game is begun.
 For another variation, a player who receives four Penalty letters is simply removed from the game, and the other players continue playing with their original penalty letters in place.
 When there are only 2 players left playing under this variation, there are two ways for the game to end.
 First, both players can be declared victors.
 Second, one of the removed players throws the ball into the air for the final round.

 In another variation, the highest of the secretly-assigned numbers is 2 greater than the number of players.
 In this version, the 2 secretly unassigned numbers are referred to as 'ghost numbers.'
 If the player throwing the ball into the air calls a ghost number, all players will then chase after the ball and try to touch it.
 The last player to touch the ball is penalized with one letter and is then charged with throwing the ball into the air for the next round.
 While kicking the ball is permitted, players may not kick the ball if it is within 3 feet of another player (for purposes of safety).
 In this instance, the player may simply touch or punch the ball with another part of the body besides his or her feet.
 In this version, when a player is removed, his or her number also becomes a ghost number.
-In all instances, a player who wants to call a ghost number must throw the ball sufficiently high and in the air to remove any advantage that he or she would otherwise have.
+In all instances, a player who wants to call a ghost number must throw the ball sufficiently high and in the air to remove any advantage that they would otherwise have.